The Last House on the Left (2009 film): Casting

-At the time Riki Lindhome was called in to audition for the role of Sadie, December 2007, she had not heard of Craven's original film.
+At the time Riki Lindhome was called in to audition for the role of Sadie in December 2007, she had not heard of Craven's original film.
 On the day of her audition, Lindhome was informed that she had missed her scheduled appointment and that she would need to return come January.
 Lindhome took the time to watch the original film and read an article in Vanity Fair about it, giving her some familiarity with the story and her role when she went to audition.
 Lindhome said she found her character "creepy for no apparent reason", because the film does not attempt to justify why the antagonists do what they do.
 Lindhome characterized Sadie as being "equally as bad as [the men]", and admitted that early in production it was easier for her to detach herself from the violent character she was portraying, but as filming continued and the cast grew closer it became more difficult and "upsetting" to perform some of the scenes.
 According to Lindhome, in response to seeing how some of the scenes were affecting the women, the producers sent Lindhome, Paxton, and Martha MacIsaac, who was cast as Paige, to a spa for a weekend.

-Before filming began, some of the actors had to undergo various training exercises in preparation for their roles.
-Dillahunt, Lindhome, and Aaron Paul, who was cast as Francis, had to take part in firearms lessons, while Paxton had to get up each morning for swimming lessons in order to look like an experienced swimmer.
+Before filming began, some of the actors had to undergo training in preparation for their roles.
+Dillahunt, Lindhome, and Aaron Paul, who was cast as Krug's brother Francis, had to take part in firearms lessons, while Paxton had to get up each morning for swimming lessons in order to look like an experienced swimmer.
 Iliadis spent several weeks with the actors in rehearsal, and it was his hope that the space to rehearse their roles and the time during filming to develop their characters individually, would help them to trust him as a director more.